App version: 0.1.0

 Your Business Is Brand New

 How hard is it to get a loan to start a business?
-Often pretty difficult, as it turns out.Traditional lenders like banks, credit unions, and the Small Business Administration don’t often lend money to startups or startup companies.
+Often pretty difficult, as it turns out.Traditional lenders like banks, credit unions, and the SBA don’t often lend money to startups or startup companies.
 In fact, they may require that you have been in business a minimum of two years to qualify for financing.The reason for this is that a business that has been in operation for a few years may be seen as more established and less risky.
-In other words, it might be perceived as more likely to be able to pay back a loan.If your business is relatively new, you might want to consider other financing options like short term loans or merchant cash advances.
+In other words, it might be perceived as more likely to be able to pay back a small business loan.If your business is relatively new, you might want to consider other financing options like short term loans or merchant cash advances.

 Your Business Is in the Wrong Industry

-• Involved in lending
+• Primarily involved in lending

 • Located in a foreign country

-• Engaged in pyramid sale distribution plans
+• Using pyramid or multilevel sales distribution plans

 • Deriving more than ⅓ of gross annual revenue from legal gambling